Sarah E. Goode: Biography

-Born in 1855 in Toledo, Ohio to Oliver and Harriet (Kaufman) Jacobs, Goode was originally named Sarah Elisabeth Jacobs.
+Goode was originally named Sarah Elisabeth Jacobs.
 When she was young, her father worked as a waiter, and her mother kept the house.
 Her mother also served as an organizer for the Ohio Anti-Slavery Society in Toledo, which was a stop on the Underground Railroad.
 Little is known about Goode’s early life, but before 1870, Goode’s family moved to Chicago, Illinois, and her father began working in carpentry.
 There, she married Archibald Goode and had children with him.
 Their known children are daughters Estella, Inza (or Inez), Harriet (Hattie), Edna, and Sarah Goode.
 Archibald worked as a stair builder and an upholsterer, and he and Sarah opened a furniture store.

 Invention and furniture store years

 In 1885, Sarah and her husband operated a furniture store at 513 State Street in Chicago.
 The space was located at Bennett Medical College of Eclectic Medicine and Surgery which housed the storefront.
 A Chicago Tribune article from September 1884 mentioned that S. E. Goode was exhibiting her French Flat Folding-Bed at the 32nd Annual Illinois State Fair.
 She had sent in her invention paperwork with the help of attorney George P. Barton of Chicago in November of 1883.
 It would be $35 in fees and twenty months of waiting, getting rejected, making adjustments, and resubmitting before she would finally receive the patent.
 By 1887, that furniture store was no longer on record.
 However, there was a furniture listing under Archie's name further down State Street.